 Fernando, Cowan rally Maryland past No. 22 Indiana 78-75

-The Terrapins (14-3, 5-1 Big Ten) trailed by 14 points early in the game and by 10 shortly after halftime before storming back to earn their fifth straight victory.

-Two of those wins came against ranked foes — then-No. 24 Nebraska and the Hoosiers (12-4, 3-2), who have lost two in a row following a seven-game winning streak.

-Romeo Langford scored 28 points and Juwan Morgan added 14 for Indiana.
+Freshman guard Romeo Langford scored 28 points, Devonte Green had 15 and Juwan Morgan added 14 for Indiana (12-4, 3-2).
 The Hoosiers shot 12 for 28 in the second half and were outscored 51-40.

+Indiana went 16 for 16 at the foul line and committed only seven turnovers, but that was offset by Maryland’s 18 offensive rebounds.

+“We just couldn’t get it done on the glass tonight,” coach Archie Miler said.
+“We just gave them 18 second shots and that was the difference in the game.”

+Fernando led the charge with five offensive rebounds, some of which he turned into put-backs.
+He went 11 for 12 from the field to surpass his previous career best of 21 points.

+“He was as good as it gets in terms of what he was being asked to do: finishing around the rim, offensive rebounding,” Miller said.
+“He’s a load.”

-After Morgan made the first basket after halftime to go up 37-27, the Terps rattled off 16 straight points — taking their first lead of the game in the process.
+After Morgan made the first basket after halftime to make it 37-27, the Terps used their 16-point surge to take the lead for the first time.

 Cowan and Darryl Morsell each contributed five points to the surge, and Maryland applied a tight zone defense to force Indiana into nine successive missed shots.